malloryrsteffes/TrainScheduler-/README.md

 Instructions:

 In this assignment, I needed to create a train schedule application that incorporates Firebase to host arrival and departure data.
-My app can retrieve the data from the database and use it to calculate when a train will arrive, based on it's original departure time and frequency.
+The Train Times app can retrieve the data from the user, including the train's initial departure time and its frequency, and use that data to calculate when the next train will arrive.

 ### Built With